What is a predicate? How does it work?

 This is common in sentences using forms of to be, like is, was, are, etc.

-Types of Predicates:
+Types of predicates:

 Simple Predicate: